eecs490/autograder/README.md

 1. It runs the student's tests on the student's solution and measures code coverage.
 2. It runs our tests on the student's solution and measures correctness.
-3. It rune the student's tests on our solution and measures the correctness of the student's tests.
+3. It runs the student's tests on our solution and measures the correctness of the student's tests.
 4. It runs [`assignment/src/main.rs`](https://github.com/ethanabrooks/autograder/blob/master/assignment/src/main.rs) to process these results into a JSON file formatted for Gradescope (per <https://gradescope-autograders.readthedocs.io/en/latest/specs/#output-format>),